GaganPal27/travifai-devops-assignment/README.md

 📌 Overview

 This project demonstrates deployment of a Node.js Task Manager API on AWS EC2, with automated deployments using GitHub Actions and optional S3 log storage.

 A simple frontend UI (/ui) is provided to add and remove tasks dynamically.

 ⚙ Technologies Used

 Node.js + Express → REST API

 PM2 → Process manager for Node.js

 Nginx → Reverse proxy (port 80 → 3000)

 AWS EC2 → Hosting environment

 GitHub Actions → CI/CD pipeline

 S3 (Optional) → Log storage

-How It Works (Flow)
+🧩 How It Works (Flow)

-1. Client interacts with API via /ui (HTML frontend).
+Client interacts with API via /ui (HTML frontend).

-2. API routes available:
+API routes available:

 GET /tasks → Fetch all tasks

 POST /tasks → Add a new task

 DELETE /tasks/:id → Remove a specific task

-3. API runs on EC2 (Node.js + PM2) behind Nginx reverse proxy.
+API runs on EC2 (Node.js + PM2) behind Nginx reverse proxy.

-4. Logs are written to /var/log/travifai/ and can sync to S3 bucket.
+Logs are stored in /var/log/travifai/ and can sync to S3 bucket.

-5. GitHub Actions auto-deploys latest code to EC2 when changes are pushed to main.
+GitHub Actions auto-deploys latest code to EC2 when changes are pushed to main.

 🖥 UI (Frontend)